kairosdb/kairosdb/src/docs/Statistics.rst

 * *kairosdb.jvm.total_memory* - The amount of total memory in the JVM.
 * *kairosdb.jvm.max_memory* - The maximum amount of memory the JVM will attempt to use.
 * *kairosdb.jvm.thread_count* - The total number of threads running in the JVM.
+* *kairosdb.log.query.json* - When enabled by turning on kairosdb.log.queries.enable this metric contains the json query.
+* *kairosdb.log.query.remote_address* - When enabled by turning on kairosdb.log.queries.enable this metric contains the sender IP address for the query.
 * *kairosdb.metric_counters* - Counts the number of data points received since the last report.
 Tags are used to separate one metric from another.
 * *kairosdb.protocol.http_request_count* - The number of HTTP requests for each method.
 This includes a method tag that indicates the method that was called.
 For example, method=query if a query was done.
 * *kairosdb.protocol.telnet_request_count* - The number of telnet requests for each method.
 This includes a method tag that indicates the method that called.
 For example, method=put if the put method was called.